SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 The ISP records three things: the child's needs, the support they are receiving, and what that support should help them achieve.
 It is developed with parents and carers and updated regularly.

-For schools already using provision mapping or similar tracking systems, ISPs formalise what good SENCOs already do.
-The difference is legal backing.
-If a parent is unhappy with the support described in an ISP, they will have access to a strengthened complaints process, including a panel with an independent SEND expert.
+The difference would be clearer accountability.
+If a parent is unhappy with support described in an ISP, the proposal includes a strengthened complaints route.
+This includes a panel with an independent SEND expert.

-ISPs should be specific.
-Instead of "literacy support," write: "Three weekly Precision Teaching sessions for word recognition."
-Review progress half-termly, targeting 30 words per minute (Daly et al., 2023).
+ISPs should be specific enough to teach from and audit.
+Instead of "literacy support," write: "Three weekly Precision Teaching sessions for word recognition, delivered by the named adult, reviewed half-termly against 30 words read correctly per minute" (Daly et al., 2023).
+Add a teacher note on what changes in class, such as a pre-taught word bank before independent reading.

 What Happens to EHCPs